dmfow/CheatSheets/Alpine Linux.md

 * Fix network connectivity beforehand
 * Get the DNS server IP/name
 * Choose network, mask (/x CIDR), Default gateway
-* Decide on lvm and/or disk layout
+* Decide on lvm and/or disk layout (sys mode, e.g. on a hard drive, can be combined with eg LVM)
 * Less important (swing it): keyboard layout, timezone

 ```